michaelrkn/vpb-preview-dialer/README.md

 To develop on the backend, [install Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).

+To add a new account, create a new account from the Twilio dashboard, generate an API key, and create a TwiML app.

-To add a new account, copy `.env.example`, replace `example` with the account's name/campaign code, and fill in the variables.
+Then, copy `.env.example`, replace `example` with the account's name, and fill in the variables.

 To deploy, run: